BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/army_of_thror.md

 **WARRIORS**

 - **Erebor Dwarf Warrior**: 9 points
     - Shield and spear: 2 points
     - Shield: 1 point
     - Spear: 1 point
 - **Grim Hammer Warrior**: 11 points
     - Upgrade to Guardians of the King: 1 point

 </div>

 ## ADDITIONAL RULES

-- An Army of Thror Army may have up to 50% of its Warrior models armed with throwing weapons rather than the usual 33%.
+- An Army of Thror Army may have up to 50% of its Warrior models armed with [throwing weapons][Throwing Weapons] rather than the usual 33%.

 ## SPECIAL RULES

-**Thror ruled with utter surety** - Friendly Erebor models treat Thror as a banner with a range of 6".
+**Thror ruled with utter surety** - Friendly Erebor models treat Thror as a [banner][Banner] with a range of 6".

 **Erebor Treasure Hoard** - Friendly Erebor models gain a bonus of +1 To Wound when making Strikes against an enemy model that is in possession of an Objective Marker.
 Additionally, Friendly Erebor models that are within their deployment zone may re-roll To Wound Rolls of a natural 1 when making Strikes.